 2. Better Search Engine Ranking

-We are all aware of Google’s page experience that includes Core Web Vitals, mobile-friendliness, HTTPS, safe browsing, etc to measure the overall experience for the visitor.
+We are all aware of Google’s page experience, which includes Core Web Vitals, mobile-friendliness, HTTPS, safe browsing, etc, to measure the overall experience for the visitor.
 Page Experience is a search engine ranking factor which means it can affect the ranking of your website.
 And performance plays a crucial part in affecting the Page Experience metric.

 Our research shows 36% of UK and 44% of US consumers will turn to search engines to research a product.Brand Perfect